Radiation therapy for penile cancer

 Possible side effects of radiation therapy

 The main drawback of radiation therapy is that it can destroy or damage nearby healthy tissue along with the cancer cells.
 The skin in the treated area can become red and sensitive.
 There may be patches of skin that are oozing and tender.
 For some, the skin may even peel.
 For a while, you may feel a burning sensation when you urinate.
 The area may also swell for a time.

 Patients treated with brachytherapy will find their side effects tend to be worse 1 to 2 weeks after the treatment is finished.
 If external beam radiation is used, the side effects tend to occur during treatment and then improve after radiation is stopped.
 Most symptoms go away over a couple of months.
 Over time, men treated with radiation may notice the skin of the penis has become darker or less elastic.
 Tiny web-like blood vessels (called telangiectasia) may be visible.

-- Some of the skin or tissue at the end of the penis can die (called necrosis).
+- Some of the skin or tissue at the end of the penis might die (called necrosis).

-- The urethra can become narrow from scar tissue (called stenosis), leading to problems passing urine.
+- The urethra might become narrow from scar tissue (called stenosis), leading to problems urinating.

-- An abnormal opening (fistula) can form between the urethra and skin, which could result in urine leaking out through the opening.
+- An abnormal opening (fistula) might form between the urethra and skin, which could result in urine leaking out through the opening.

 Radiation to the shaft of the penis might affect a man’s ability to have erections.
 But in cases where the tumor has not grown beyond the glans, radiation is directed only at the tip of the penis, so the ability to achieve erections should not be affected.